BeauJoh/thesis/source/09-chapter-1-introduction.md

 To this end, we developed the Architecture Independent Workload Characterisation (AIWC) tool.
 This tool collects 28+ metrics that indicate computation, memory, branching and parallelism characteristics on a per kernel basis.
 It simulates an OpenCL device using the Oclgrind [@price:15] tool.
-The AIWC plugin analyses a kernels execution trace, including the memory locations accessed and thread-states, to generates simple metrics that are representative of the kernels behaviour.
+The AIWC plugin analyses a kernels execution trace, including the memory locations accessed and thread-states, to generates simple metrics that are representative of the kernel's behaviour.
 Metrics can be collected quickly since it is a multi-threaded simulator.
 AIWC features, are generated for each kernel invocation and can be embedded as a comment into the header of OpenCL kernel codes -- either in plain-text source or in the Standard Portable Intermediate Representation (SPIR) [@rupp2016opencl] format.